 - Subscriptions for work-related magazines, associations and professional bodies.

 - Educational expenses for programs that enhance, and support income currently earned – as opposed to new education to move you into a new field of endeavour.
 Costs of professional development courses, seminars and conventions to maintain your professional qualifications are also deductible.
 If travel is required, then these costs are also deductible.
 Remember to only claim travel when the primary reason is for business and if some additional time is spent at a location then apportion the travel and accommodation to pick up the private usage.

-- Motor vehicle costs associated with the carrying of heavy or dangerous goods needed in your employment.
+- Motor vehicle costs are associated with the carrying of heavy or dangerous goods needed in your employment.

 - Car expenses.
 Many people forget to claim vehicle expenses when they receive a mileage allowance so either keep a log book or use the mileage method to determine work-related car use.

 Claiming unsupported or fictitious expenses should never be made but if you keep records and know your allowable deductions then the legitimate claims can be rewarding.